 The most familiar type of axe (also correctly spelled “ax”) is the felling axe, whose long, curved handle increases its impact.
 The heads of these axes varied regionally in terms of their design, but their functionality was the same.
 Originally made entirely of single piece of iron that was folded around a handle-shaped pattern, axes incorporated steel wedges into their heads in the 1700s.
 Steel was not only more durable that iron, it could be sharpened to a finer edge.

 Most 18th-century felling axes were single bit, which means it had a cutting edge on one side and a flat hammer-like head called the poll, or butt, at the other.
-Double-bit axes had two edges, a sharp one for cutting trees and a duller one for removing branches from felled trunks.
+Double-bit axes had two edges—a sharp one for cutting trees and limbs, and a duller one with a shorter taper for splitting firewood.
 Significantly, the handles of double-bit axes were straight rather than curved.

 Once a tree was on the ground, the woodsman would turn to his broad axe to square, or hew, the trunk.
 Broad axes can be identified by their chisel edges—in contrast, felling axes are beveled to a knife-like point on both sides, not just one.
 The handles of broad axes were also unique—they were installed bent or swayed away from the blade’s flat side to keep the woodsman’s hands from being mangled against the tree trunk with each swing of the axe.

 North American broad axes varied in their designs from region to region—the heads of those made in New England, for example, tended to be narrower in width than those made by Pennsylvania blacksmiths.
 Broad axes brought over from England generally lacked a hammer-like poll, while those imported from Germany had a medieval-looking goose-wing design.